top of page

 • Contact | Airship Association

-Contact Us Contact Us First name Last name Email Write a message Submit Thanks for submitting!
-You can email officers of the Airship Association using the following addresses: Chairman for Policy matters only chairman@airship-association.org Treasurer for financial and membership subscription information treasurer@airship-association.org Editor of AIRSHIP The Journal of the Airship Association editor@airship-association.org Information for information concerning modern airship technology info@airship-association.org Papers to submit papers for the Airship Association conference papers@airship-association.org Press all press and similar enquiries press@airship-association.org The Airship Association © Copyright 2023, The Airship Association.
-All rights reserved unless otherwise attributed.
-Company Number 01034219 Limited By Guarantee The Airship Association is a Not for Profit Company registered in England.
-The Association is member owned and governed by an elected Council.
+Contact Us First name Last name Email Write a message Submit Thanks for submitting!
+You can email officers of the Airship Association using the following addresses: Chairman for Policy matters only chairman@airship-association.org Treasurer for financial and membership subscription information treasurer@airship-association.org Editor of AIRSHIP The Journal of the Airship Association editor@airship-association.org Information for information concerning modern airship technology info@airship-association.org Papers to submit papers for the Airship Association conference papers@airship-association.org Press all press and similar enquiries press@airship-association.org

 bottom of page